njpayne/galois/README.md

 - Write a program that randomly generates an integer between 1 and 12 and displays the English month name January, February, …, December for the number 1, 2, …, 12, accordingly. **(Program completed September 3, 2015)**

 - Write a program that prompts the user to enter an integer for today’s day of the week (Sunday is 0, Monday is 1, …, and Saturday is 6).
-Also prompt the user to enter the number of days after today for a future day and display the future day of the week.
+Also prompt the user to enter the number of days after today for a future day and display the future day of the week. **(Program completed September 4, 2015; Need to go back and complete this problem again using Java 8)**

 - Write a program that prompts the user to enter three integers and display the integers in non-decreasing order.